- Notes of a Founder

 - Posts

-Over the last decade, my career has spanned healthcare provision, healthcare management consulting and health tech startups.
+Over the last decade, my career has spanned medicine, management consulting and tech startups.

-I'm an ex-Medical Doctor, Healthcare Management Consultant, and Startup enthusiast.
+I'm an ex-Medical Doctor, Management Consultant, and Tech Startup Founder, with over 10 years of experience in the industry.

 Looking back, I had an amazing time and it was such a privilege to be working in the NHS.
 However, over time I became more interested in understanding how health systems worked at a higher level, how decisions were made, and how large hospitals could be transformed.

-So, I transitioned into healthcare management consulting, where from 2015 to 2018, I advised executive leadership at national health systems and providers across the UK.
+So, I transitioned into management consulting (focusing on the healthcare industry), where from 2015 to 2018, I advised executive leadership at national health systems and providers across the UK.
 My focus was on improving their operating performance and, ultimately how they cared for their patients, by leading large scale transformation programmes.

-🚀 I then built and scaled multiple startups (in health tech and D2C)
+š I then built and scaled multiple tech startups

 In 2018, drawing on my new business skillset I jumped into my first consumer health experience, starting as an intern at Clinova, which focused on OTC supplements, pharma and digital health.